jzaccone/elastic-beanstalk-gitops/README.md

 Create or delete environments quickly by adding or removing folders in this repo.
 All the automation is taken care of in the GitHub actions workflow and the deploy pipeline that is triggered downstream.

-GitOps tools are widely available for Kubernetes such as ArgoCD that sync git repository and environments and show state between those two targets (“in sync” or “out of sync”).
+Note: GitOps tools are widely available for Kubernetes such as ArgoCD that sync git repository and environments and show state between those two targets (“in sync” or “out of sync”).
 ArgoCD can detect changes from github, or the environments (environment drift).
 Environment drift can be detected in Cloud Formation with drift detection, but it is not done for you automatically.